telecomwireless/tempsense/README.md

 # tempsense
-This project is used for collecting room temperature and humidity from a DHT11 sensor using raspberry PI and write to a CSV file on the PI file systems.
+This project collects room temperature and humidity from a DHT11 sensor that is wired to a raspberry PI.
+The data gathered from sensor is written to a CSV file with the intention of using it for predicting room temperature and humidity just by giving outside temparature and humidity.

 ### Resources